andrewglassett/musings/food/food.md

 Musings
 =======

-Trying markdown
+Food Stuff
 ---------------

-Suprisingly, I haven't learned markdown.
-This is my little playground to not only do some md practice, but to keep my writing skills sharp.
+I'm obsessed with food, just like about everyone else I know.
+This is my take.